CargoPants503/Auric/README.md

 * CargoPants - Responsible for the rewrite to port to 2015 Battlefront & Server Mods
 * BattleDash - Original Source Code and help debugging
-* Andersson799 - Server Crash Fix for MP Inclusion Options
+* Andersson799 - Server Crash Fix for MP Inclusion Options, SetTeamId Offset
 * Kape1223 - UI/Art, Testing
 * Lucapook - Future videos, Testing
 * Any/All contributors to Kyber's source code